mchijmma/modeling-time-varying/README.md

-## A general-purpose deep learning approach to model time-varying audio effects

 Audio examples for the [paper](https://link.for.the.paper):

 [Martínez Ramírez M. A.](http://m-marco.com), Benetos, E. and Reiss J. D., “A general-purpose deep learning approach to model time-varying audio effects” submitted to the 22nd International Conference on Digital Audio Effects (DAFx-19), Birmingham, UK, September 2019.